-The Little Rock School District is committed to having an academic environment in which all students are treated with respect and dignity.
+The Little Rock School District is committed to providing an academic environment that treats all students with respect and dignity.
 Student achievement is best attained in an atmosphere of equal educational opportunity that is free of discrimination.
 Sexual harassment is a form of discrimination that undermines the integrity of the educational environment and will not be tolerated.